pnp/cli-microsoft365/docs/docs/cmd/teams/meeting/meeting-transcript-list.md

 ## Options

 `-u, --userId [userId]`
 : The id of the user, omit to list meeting transcripts list for current signed in user.
-Use either `id`, `upn` or `email`, but not multiple.
+Use either `id`, `userName` or `email`, but not multiple.

-`--upn [upn]`
+`-n, --userName [userName]`
 : The upn of the user, omit to list meeting transcripts list for current signed in user.
-Use either `id`, `upn` or `email`, but not multiple.
+Use either `id`, `userName` or `email`, but not multiple.

 `--email [email]`
 : The email of the user, omit to list meeting transcripts list for current signed in user.
-Use either `id`, `upn` or `email`, but not multiple.
+Use either `id`, `userName` or `email`, but not multiple.

 `-m, --meetingId <meetingId>`
 : The id of the meeting.